slwatkins/MKIDGen3/README.md

 ```

 ### Build the Bitstream
-See the instructions in [https://github.com/MazinLab/gen3-vivado-top/blob/main/README.md](the firmware repo)
+See the instructions in [the firmware repo](https://github.com/MazinLab/gen3-vivado-top/blob/main/README.md)

 ### Board Install